Mobile SEO: A Guide to Mobile Optimization

 Mobile site configuration

-Probably the most important decision you'll make when setting up a site is deciding whether you want to use a responsive, dynamic serving, or separate site configuration.
+Probably the most important decision you’ll make when setting up a site is deciding whether you want to use a responsive, dynamic serving, or separate site configuration.
+Many small businesses are also considering mobile apps to enhance customer convenience and engagement.
 Each has its advantages and disadvantages.
 Google prefers responsive design but supports all three options as long as you have set them up properly.

 Responsive web design

-Responsively-designed sites use CSS3 media queries to serve the same content to mobile and desktop users using a fluid grid and a flexible design to automatically adapt to the size of a user's screen.
+Responsively designed sites use CSS3 media queries to serve the same content to mobile and desktop users, using a fluid grid and a flexible design that automatically adapts to the size of a user’s screen.
+With the rise of mobile device usage, optimizing for mobile traffic is crucial to avoid losing potential users and to meet the expectations set by search engines that prioritize mobile-first designs.

 Responsive designs use media queries to target the layout based on screen width, orientation, and resolution.
 For example, you could use the following CSS to instruct browsers how to display content for a screen that’s 420 or fewer pixels wide: